LACMIP/emu/docs/_documentation/citing.md

    {: .notice--warning}

 ## Where can I find these numbers?
-**All LACMIP specimens receive catalog numbers during digitization.** Each catalog number includes a locality number _and_ lot number (i.e., LACMIP loc#.lot#), and each lot may contain one or more individual specimens.
+All LACMIP specimens receive catalog numbers during digitization.
+Each catalog number includes a locality number _and_ lot number (i.e., LACMIP loc#.lot#), and each lot may contain one or more individual specimens.
 If you intend to figure/illustrate a specimen from a lot with multiple individuals, it is LACMIP's preference that a new catalog number be generated for each individual specimen.

-**Specimens that receive type numbers include:**
+**Specimens that may receive new type numbers include:**
 - holotypes, syntypes, paratypes, lectotypes, neotypes, allotypes

 **Specimens that do not receive type numbers include:**
 - figured and unfigured hypotypes, mentioned/referred specimens

-However, if a specimen has a preexisting type number (even hypotypes), it must be referenced in-text with the catalog number.
+However, if a specimen has a preexisting type number (even hypotypes), it must be referenced in-text alongside the catalog number.

 ## Brief history
-Comprehensive inventories of the LACMIP type collection were first published in [Wilson and Bing (1970)](https://www.biodiversitylibrary.org/page/52108822) and [Sphon (1973)](https://www.biodiversitylibrary.org/page/52110575).
-Supplements to these catalogs, including specimens transfered from UCLA, were later published by [Wilson (1986)](http://www.worldcat.org/oclc/21194970), [Saul, 1991](http://www.worldcat.org/oclc/1086135842), and [Saul (1993)](http://www.worldcat.org/oclc/28818677).
-Subsequently, catalog numbers were assigned to all specimens (including types), which now serve as the primary identifiers for LACMIP's specimen records.
+Comprehensive inventories of the LACMIP type collection were first published by [Wilson and Bing (1970)](https://www.biodiversitylibrary.org/page/52108823) and [Sphon (1973)](https://www.biodiversitylibrary.org/page/52110575).
+Supplements to these catalogs, including specimens transfered to LACMIP from UCLA, were later published by [Wilson (1986)](http://www.worldcat.org/oclc/21194970), [Saul (1991)](http://www.worldcat.org/oclc/1086135842), and [Saul (1993)](http://www.worldcat.org/oclc/28818677).
+Subsequently, catalog numbers were assigned to all specimen lots, which now serve as the primary identifiers for LACMIP's specimen records.

-**For specimens that have been digitized since 2015**, catalog and type numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include records for Cretaceous through Cenozoic marine invertebrates from California, as well as all fossil insects from the Statz, Pierce, and Rancho La Brea insect type collections.
-These datasets will be maintained and added to into the foreseeable future:
+**For specimens that have been digitized since 2015**, catalog and type numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include records for Cretaceous through Cenozoic marine invertebrates from California, as well as all insects from the Statz, Pierce, and Rancho La Brea insect type collections.
+These datasets will be maintained and expanded into the foreseeable future:
 - [LACMIP's GBIF dataset](https://doi.org/10.15468/6nxzen)
 - [LACMIP's iDigBio recordset](https://www.idigbio.org/portal/recordsets/5082e6c8-8f5b-4bf6-a930-e3e6de7bf6fb)